John R. Lewis High School

 John R. Lewis High School is a public high school in Springfield, Virginia.
 It is a part of Fairfax County Public Schools (FCPS) and opened in 1958.
-The school was originally named Robert E. Lee High School (Lee High School) after Robert E. Lee, the American and Confederate general, but starting at the beginning of the 2020–2021 school year it was renamed John R. Lewis High School after John Lewis, the recently deceased politician and civil rights leader.
+The school was originally named Robert E. Lee High School (Lee High School) after Robert E. Lee, the Confederate general, but starting at the beginning of the 2020–2021 school year it was renamed John R. Lewis High School after John Lewis, the recently deceased politician and civil rights leader.
 The school name changes began shortly after the vote was announced.
 Lewis High School athletic teams are known as the Lancers.
+The school slogan is "All Means All".